-SUBJECT: EQUAL EMPLOYMENT OPPORTUNITY

-CONTENTS

-Purpose .2

-Effective Date

-Scope .2

-References .2

-Policy .2

-Complaint Processing Procedures .2

-Review and Update

-Appendix A

-Scope
+SUBJECT: Equal Employment Opportunity Policy and Procedures

+Contents

+1. PURPOSE2

+2. EFFECTIVE DATE2

+3. SCOPE2

+4. REFERENCES

+5. POLICY2

+6. COMPLAINT PROCESSING PROCEDURES

+7. REVIEW & UPDATE2

+APPENDIX A - COMPLAINT PROCESSING PROCEDURES

+1614.105 PRE-COMPLAINT PROCESSING

+1614.
+106 Individual complaints

+1614.107 DISMISSALS OF COMPLAINTS

+1614.108 Investigation of complaints

+1614.109 Hearings

+1614.110 FINAL ACTION BY AGENCIES

+1614.204 CLASS COMPLAINTS

+1. PURPOSE

-- 1. PURPOSE.
-This Order states the CSB's policy on Equal Employment Opportunity and establishes procedures for processing complaints of discrimination on the basis of race, color, religion, sex, national origin, age, handicap or equal pay (sex-based) filed by employees of, or applicants for, employment with the Chemical Safety and Hazard Investigation Board.
+This Order is the CSB's policy on Equal Employment Opportunity and establishes procedures for processing complaints of discrimination on the basis of race, color, religion, sex, national origin, age, disability, genetic information, or equal pay (sex-based) filed by employees of, or applicants for, employment with the Chemical Safety and Hazard Investigation Board.
 This Order provides general guidance only.
 Therefore, anyone who believes they have suffered discriminatory actions should also review 29 C.F.R.
+Part 1614.

+2. EFFECTIVE DATE

+This Order is effective upon passage by the Board.

+3. SCOPE

-Part 1614. - 2.
-EFFECTIVE DATE.
-This Order is effective upon passage by the Board. - 3.
-SCOPE.
-This Order applies to all CSB employees or applicants for employment. - 4.
-REFERENCES.
+This Order applies to all CSB employees or applicants for employment.

+4. REFERENCES

 This Order is based upon 29 C.F.R.
+Part 1614.

+5. POLICY

+It is the policy of the CSB to provide equal opportunity in employment for all persons, to prohibit discrimination in employment because of race, color, religion, sex, national origin, age, disability, or genetic information and to promote the full realization of equal employment opportunity through a continuing affirmative program.

+6. COMPLAINT PROCESSING PROCEDURES

+Pursuant to 29 C.F.R. § 1614.104(a), the CSB hereby adopts the procedures contained in the Appendix to this Order as its procedures for processing individual and class complaints of discrimination.
+The numbering of provisions in the Appendix conforms to the numbering in 29 C.F.R. §§1614.105 through 1614.110 and 1614.204, on which these procedures are based.

+7. REVIEW & UPDATE

-Part 1614. - 5.
-POLICY.
-It is the policy of the CSB to provide equal opportunity in employment for all persons, to prohibit discrimination in employment because of race, color, religion, sex, national origin, age or handicap and to promote the full realization of equal employment opportunity through a continuing affirmative program. - 6.
-COMPLAINT PROCESSING PROCEDURES.
-Pursuant to 29 C.F.R. section 1614.104(a), the CSB hereby adopts the procedures contained in the Appendix to this Order as its procedures for processing individual and class complaints of discrimination.
-The numbering of provisions in the Appendix conforms to the numbering in 29 C.F.R. sections 1614.105 through 1614.110 and 1614.204, on which these procedures are based. - REVIEW & UPDATE.
-The EEO Director will be responsible for reviewing this policy annually to determine if there are any required changes.
-The EEO Director will provide a brief report (one page maximum) to the Chairperson or Board Member with authority to oversee the EEO Office, no later than March 31st of each fiscal year setting forth any proposed revisions.
+The EEO Director, in consultation with the Office of the General Counsel, will be responsible for reviewing this policy annually to determine if there are any required changes.
+The EEO Director will provide a brief report (one page maximum) to the Chairperson or Board Member with authority to oversee the EEO Office, no later than March 31 of each fiscal year setting forth any proposed revisions.